zedin27/Jido_Legacy/README.md

 This project demonstrates web scraping techniques to extract article titles, links, and paragraphs from a website.
 The code is implemented in Python and uses various modules and libraries for web scraping.

+## TODO-list

+- [ ] Store information to a file
+- [ ] Dates that the article was posted from the site
+- [ ] BONUS: Copy of the articles WRITTEN version (from his actual writing, and even the old ones to add it)
+- [ ] BONUS: Translation to the articles
+- [ ] React w/ Python?

 ## Story

 This project is dedicated to my grandfather, Dr. Zaid Hamzeh.
 He writes passionately about the problems we are surrounded in the world, and how blinded we can be in our own bubble.
 His courage and thinking has been touched to me and dearing to understand myself and others, both of which are strengths and reinforcements of our weaknessess.